jimkang/route-state/README.md

 ==================

 Gets, sets, and syncs state from the URL hash and an internal dictionary.
 Calls your callback when it changes.
+This is a way of keeping as much of your app state in the URL hash as possible, while keeping your app in sync with it and the other way around.

 Installation
 ------------